Carlow: Transport

 The N9 road from Dublin to Waterford passed directly through the town until May 2008 when a bypass, part of the M9 motorway, was opened, greatly reducing traffic through the town.
 The N80 National secondary road skirts the edge of the town.
 The town is also connected to the national rail network.
 These transport links have helped Carlow to become a successful satellite town of Dublin in recent years.

-The establishment of the Institute of Technology, Carlow, has also helped drive growth in the area and encouraged many school leavers to remain in the town.
-Carlow railway station opened on 4 August 1846 and was closed for goods traffic on 9 June 1976, it remains open for public travel.
+Carlow railway station opened on 4 August 1846 and was closed for goods traffic on 9 June 1976; it remains open for public travel.

-Carlow has a town bus service operated by Bus Éireann, consisting of two routes, the CW1 and CW2.
+Carlow has a town bus service operated by Bus Éireann, consisting of two routes: the CW1 and CW2.